genevate/style_guides/business/dossier.md

 Each person on your team should fill out the answers to these questions.
 Be honest!

 - What is your primary goal in life?
+- Who is your hero and why?
 - What brings out the best in you?
 - What brings out the worst in you?
+- What is your superpower?
 - What are your strengths?
 - What are your weaknesses?
 - What are you blind spots?